devika1402/devika1402/README.md

 MSc Computer Science (Data Science) @ Leiden University | Data Science Intern @ Prysmian, Delft

-I build things at the intersection of messy real-world data and ML that actually has to explain itself.
+I like to build things at the intersection of messy real-world data and ML that actually has to explain itself.
-Right now: designing interpretable AutoML pipelines for my thesis and engineering ETL infrastructure at Prysmian.
+Right now: designing interpretable AutoML pipelines for my thesis.

 ---